powerhousepro69/videoinfox/readme.md

 Mpv saves play postion on quit of every video played and Videoinfox saves Playlist and Play Queue position.
 Toggle on/off mpv save play position on quit and an option to erase all mpv markers.
 Notification on home screen if mpv is set as the video player and  option --save-position-on-quit is active.*

-Videoinfox is a Linux shell script that feels like an app.
-If you enjoy watching local videos on your PC and want the ability to download video url's, you won't be disappointed.
-You can also make your own URL lists to download.
-While downloading a list, a log file will be generated for each list.
-The log is each http link from your list with the downloaded video filename.
-If the download list is aborted before completion, Yt-dlp has you covered.
-Just run the Download List feature again.
-Yt-dlp won't re-download files that you already have.
-Download Queue to add unlimited Videoinfox created User Download Lists for batch processing.There is a Played List that keeps track of everything played by Play Clipboard, Last Download and Play.
-Create unlimited Playlists and autoplay with last video played marker.
-Play Queue to load up multiple playlists.

 ### Hotkey navigation that is robust and efficient.